-Online courses and distance learning can be a very convenient way to gain more opportunities and skills to progress further in a career.
-While it can be a challenging experience which requires time, self-discipline and motivation, it can also be extremely rewarding if you’re prepared to work for it.
+Online courses and distance learning courses can be a very convenient way to gain more personal development, opportunities and skills to progress further in a career.
+While it can be a challenging experience which requires time, self-discipline and motivation, online distance learning courses can also be extremely rewarding if you’re prepared to work for it.

-Here are our tips to help you succeed in learning online and remotely:
+Here are our tips to help you succeed in learning through courses online and remotely:

 1. Establish why you’re doing the course